Use of Assistance Animals

 Service Animals: Owners may not be required to produce documentation of their disability or the dog’s training, demonstrate the dog’s training, or show proof of its certification as a Service Animal.
 When it is not obvious what tasks a Service Animal provides, only limited questions of the Owner are permitted.
 The questions are whether (1) the Service Animal is required because of a disability and (2) the Service Animal has been individually trained perform a task for the owner’s benefit.

 Emotional Support Animals: As is the case for any accommodation for a disability, an Owner must provide documentation that he or she is disabled as defined by law and that having an Emotional Support Animal is a reasonable accommodation for that disability or is necessary to allow the Owner equal access to University Housing.
-For more information on how and where to submit documentation, see www.rochester.edu/disability or contact the University Director of Disability Compliance, at 275-9125.
+For more information on how and where to submit documentation, see www.rochester.edu/disability or contact the University Associate Vice Provost of Disability Compliance, at 275-9125.

 - Service Animals